Discrete versus continuous domain models for disease mapping: Example: Childhood leukaemia incidence in the Canton of Zürich

-Figure \ref{fig5} shows the fitted risk suggested by the BYM and LGCP models in the top panels and the exceedance probabilities in the lower panels.
-Overall there appears to be little spatial variation of childhood leukaemia risk in the canton of Zürich.
-The variation of risk estimates from the LGCP is somewhat larger with a median risk of 0.00158 and $[\min, \max] = [0.00144, 0.00184]$ compared to the variation retrieved from the BYM model, where the median risk is 0.0016 and $[\min, \max] = [0.00154, 0.00178]$.
+Figure \ref{fig5} shows the fitted SIR suggested by the BYM and LGCP models in the top panels and the exceedance probabilities in the lower panels.
+Overall there appears to be little spatial variation of childhood leukaemia SIR in the canton of Zürich.
+The variation of SIR estimates from the LGCP is somewhat larger with a median SIR of 0.98 and $[\min, \max] = [0.90, 1.10]$ compared to the variation retrieved from the BYM model, where the median risk is 0.99 and $[\min, \max] = [0.95, 1.10]$.
 The map based on the BYM model is more patchy, highlighting individual municipalities that stand out quite markedly from their neighbours.
 In contrast the risk surface based on the LGCP model shows gradual changes with two spatially coherent areas of higher risk, one near the city of Zürich and one in the South-East of the canton.
-While the BYM highlights the whole municipality of Zürich, the LGCP shows no elevated risk in the western part of the municipality, but locates a high risk area in the eastern part of the municipality.
-The exceedance probability in this small area surpasses 0.8, while the BYM does not find any region exceeding this threshold.
-The estimated factor of risk increase (posterior mean) is $1.11$ with 95\% CI of $(0.89, 1.38)$, compared to the overall risk over the domain (ie. $0.0016$).
+While the BYM highlights the whole municipality of Z{\"u}rich, the LGCP shows no elevated risk in the western part of the municipality, but locates a high risk area in the eastern part of the municipality.
+The exceedance probability in this small area surpasses $0.75$, while the BYM does not find any region exceeding this threshold.
+The estimated median of SIR increase of this particular area is $1.07$ with 95\% CI of $(0.91, 1.28)$.
 Assuming that there is a real increase at this location, LGCP would have greater sensitivity than the BYM in identifying it.
 This illustrates that assuming constant risk over administrative areas may be quite misleading.
+When we increased the exceedance probability to $0.80$ none of the methods reported any excess in the SIR.

 We cannot know if there is true spatial variation in risk over the period considered.
 The observed geographical variation in the posterior mean of the risk is compatible with the scenario of the simulation study, where $c=2$ and $r=\SI{1}{km}$; see online supplement, Figure S12.
 The observed risk increase could be spurious and an attribute to sampling variability or imperfect spatial adjustment for person years at risk (we used population density at the census 2000, but cases were diagnosed during 1985--2015).
 On the other hand, the observed risk increase could be also real and an attribute to environmental factors, such as traffic related air pollutants \citep{Spycher2015}, though it is not obvious which environmental factor might be implicated in the two areas indicated by the LGCP.
 Identifying potential factors underlying the observed variation is out of the scope of this study, and more research is required incorporating putative risk factors.